seanauff/node-red-torque/README.md

 ## Security Considerations

 The Torque app does not support sending data over HTTPS, so HTTPS access to your Node-RED server, either directly or via reverse proxy will not work.
-The data sent by Torque potentailly contains sensitive data, such as GPS coordinates.
-This is low risk when sending data across a private netowrk, but in order to upload real-time data to your server while not on the same network (i.e. driving in your car), you must either:
+The data sent by Torque potentially contains sensitive data, such as GPS coordinates.
+This is low risk when sending data across a private network, but in order to upload real-time data to your server while not on the same network (i.e. driving in your car), you must either:

-* Expose your Node-RED HTTP endpoint to the internet, using port forwarding/reverse proxy (Not reccomended).
+* Expose your Node-RED HTTP endpoint to the internet, using port forwarding/reverse proxy (Not recommended).

-* Use a VPN to create a secure connection to the network that has your your server.
+* Use a VPN to create a secure connection to the network that has your server.